Foxinatel/COMS20012-Notes/csb.typ

 - Terminals are cheap: everyone gets one!
 - Emergence of the file systems
 - Try to give reasonable response time

-- Compatible Time-Sharing System (CTSS)
+=== Compatible Time-Sharing System (CTSS)
 - Developed at MIT
 - The first general-purpose time-sharing system
 - Pioneered much of the work on scheduling
 - Motivation for MULTICS

+#colbreak()
+== 1970-1980 (Continued)

-- MULTICS
+=== MULTICS
 - Joint development by MIT, Bell Labs, General Electric
 - One computer for everyone, people will buy computing as they buy electricity
 - Many influential ideas: hierarchical file systems, devices as files

 == UNIX
 - Ken Thompson (worked on MULTICS) wanted to use an old computer available at Bell Labs